 - education – to provide information to groups and organisations

 - direct action – running events and activities to benefit those affected by dementia along with their families

 - influence – identifying issues and barriers that affect the lives of those living with dementia so we might influence and improve matters

 In May 2017 we started running monthly Music for the Mind sessions at St Dunstan’s Church Hall in Keynsham.
 Due to popular demand we extended these sessions to twice monthly from October 2017 on the second and fourth Thursdays of the month from 10.30 until 12.15.
 Tea, coffee, cakes and biscuits are provided and it is all free of charge.
 There is plenty of free parking on site.

 The name of the group has recently changed from the Keynsham Dementia Action Alliance to the Keynsham & Saltford Dementia Action Alliance.
 There are 7 people on the steering group (that meet regularly and all meetings are recorded):

-- June Brassington – Vice Chair
+- June Brassington – Chair

 - Merrial Knight – Secretary

 Members of the steering group have been trained by the Alzheimer’s Society as Dementia Champions.
 This enables us to give talks on their behalf to groups and organisations so people have a better understanding of dementia and how it affects those living with dementia and their families and friends.
 We encourage them to become dementia friends and help to spread the word and be conscious of how we can all try and help those with dementia.

 During 2018 the Keynsham DAA was granted the status of Working Towards Dementia Friendly Communities.
 We became the 302nd town in the UK to achieve this accolade.
 We are now linking up with businesses and organisations in Keynsham and Saltford to see how together we can make our community more dementia friendly.

 At our February meeting it was agreed that the name of the group would change to be the Keynsham and Saltford Dementia Action Alliance.